Part 1 – Understanding the Xamarin Mobile Platform

 Apple’s kernel prevents dynamic code generation on iOS devices, therefore emitting code on-the-fly will not work in Xamarin.iOS.
 Likewise, the Dynamic Language Runtime features cannot be used with Xamarin tools.

-Some reflection features do work (eg. MonoTouch.Dialog uses it for the Reflection API), just not code generation.
+Some reflection features do work (for example, MonoTouch.Dialog uses it for the Reflection API), but not code generation.

 Platform SDK Access